KQM-git/TCL/docs/evidence/equipment/artifacts.md

 **Significance:**

-It does work for characters off screen, can be useful for pure Electro dmg parties using Fischl as extra damage source
+It does work for characters off screen, can be useful for pure Electro DMG parties using Fischl as extra damage source

 ## Tiara Sets